cb1kenobi/dojo-toolkit-module/README.txt

    information about how to configure and use the Dojo Toolkit module.

 *******************************************************************************
-Patching Dojo
+Patching Dojo - Dijit Tree Controller Bug
 *******************************************************************************

 Not everything is perfect including the Dojo 0.9 release.
-If you download a local copy of Dojo, and want the SVN repository to work, you need to manually patch the file /dojo-release-0.9.0/dijit/_tree/Controller.js.
+If you use the CDN build, the SVN repository functionality will not work.
+If you wish to use the SVN repository front-end, you will need to download Dojo, extract the files to the Dojo Module's directory, and then manually patch the file /dojo-release-0.9.0/dijit/_tree/Controller.js.

 Find and replace